• Skip to primary navigation

 • Apricot jam – swap it out for peach jam or orange marmalade.

 • Orange blossom water – can be replaced with rosewater.
-You can also use orange or vanilla extract, but the flavor won’t be as authentic.

 • Cinnamon powder – add in ¼ teaspoon ground cinnamon to the cookie dough.